 The Research Centre for Crystalline Materials was established to be a focus for the determination of molecular structure by X-ray crystallographic methods, to understand how molecules assemble in the crystalline state and to develop novel metal-based therapeutics agents (anticancer, antimicrobial, antiviral, etc.).
 Under the leadership of Distinguished Professor Edward RT Tiekink, our work has been described in nearly 2,000 research publications and received over 20,000 citations (SCOPUS).

 Our activities revolve around the systematic synthesis, physiochemical characterisation and computational chemistry evaluation of series of molecules.
-We are well-equipped with state-of-the-art instrumentation such as variable-temperature single crystal and powder X-ray diffraction; variable-temperature solution and solid-state NMR, IR and UV/Vis spectroscopy; CHN analysis; as well as thermal methods (DSC & STA) amongst others.
+We are well-equipped with state-of-the-art instrumentation such as variable-temperature single crystal and powder X-ray diffraction; variable-temperature solution and solid-state NMR, IR and UV/Vis spectroscopy as well as CHN analysis.
 We welcome consultancy in terms of collaborations but also as “fee-for service”.